ARM-software/abi-aa/memtagabielf64/memtagabielf64.rst

 - ``LDG(pointer)`` returns ``pointer`` with the correct logical tag for the memory pointed to by ``pointer``.
-Memory without the architectural memory attribute ``MemTag_AllocationTagged`` has a logcal tag of ``0000``.
+Memory without the architectural memory attribute ``MemTag_AllocationTagged`` has a logical tag of ``0000``.
 For memory that is readable by the run-time environment the operation is "as if" the ``ldg`` instruction operating on the pointer after it has been aligned down to the closest tag granule.